 -

 Visualize the Structures: Use diagrams and models to visualize the structures of chromosomes, DNA, and genes.
 Understanding the physical organization of these molecules can help you grasp their functions.
-For example, draw a diagram of a chromosome showing the tightly coiled DNA and the location of specific genes.
+Here's one way to look at it: draw a diagram of a chromosome showing the tightly coiled DNA and the location of specific genes.

 -